microsoft/BotBuilder-V3/Connector/Addresses.md

 with all of the participants.
 See [Starting new conversations](/connector/new-conversations/) for more info.

 The Message.TotalParticipants field will be used to determine if it is a group setting in order to adjust the behavior of bots.
-In a group setting your bot should probably use *Spoke if spoken to* mode to have good user experience.
+In a group setting your bot should probably use *Group Conversation* mode to have good user experience.
 See [Bot Options](/connector/bot-options/) for details on that.

 ## Mentions